-Total assets at the end of the year were AED 123.3 billion, representing an increase of 0.8% from AED 122.3 billion at the end of 2016.
+Total assets at the end of the year were AED 125 billion, a marginal increase over the prior year.
 The financial discipline we exercised over the years, by prudently managing risk and credit extension, has ensured that our balance sheet remains strong.
-It is pleasing to note that the stabilisation of the business environment, together with our focus on asset quality, has led to higher recoveries and an 18.5% decrease in impairment allowances from last year.
+It is pleasing to note that the stabilisation of the business environment, together with our focus on asset quality, has led to higher recoveries and a decrease by 21.5% in impairment allowances from last year.